Stay Free Alberta petition quashed – ‘messianic complex’

 Justice Shaina Leonard issued two decisions May 13.

 One found that chief electoral officer Gordon McClure made an error in law to approve the second citizen’s initiative petition and failed to consider an earlier decision that said separation would violate Treaty rights.
+Justice Shaina Leonard has lived in Alberta since 2002, is a Canadian Armed Forces veteran deployed to Afghanistan, and received her LL.M in 2014 from U of A.

 Leonard’s conclusion says there was an error of law, “rendering the [chief electoral officer]’s decision unreasonable.”
 She also found that the government, as representative of the Crown, failed in its duty to consult with applicants Athabasca Chipewyan First Nation, Blood Tribe, Piikani Nation, and Siksika Nation.